-The Society of the Blind was founded in 1913 by individuals who were blind and was established to give support to those who were basically shut-ins.
-The Society began its primary mission to meet the needs of persons with severe vision loss as they related to the issues of the times.
+The Summit County Society of the Blind was founded in 1913 by individuals who were blind to give support to those who were basically shut-ins.
+The Society began its primary mission to meet the needs of persons with vision loss.

 We became incorporated in 1948 as the Akron Blind Center and Workshop, later becoming the Akron Blind Center.
 The Akron Blind Center was established to promote education, outreach, social and recreational activities, as well as to support the independence of people who are blind and legally blind in Summit and adjoining counties.